Diversity and Inclusion

 Twin Cities Information and Resources

-Set in the Twin Cities of Minneapolis and St. Paul, the University of Minnesota and its students can experience the exciting and diverse culture of two of America's premiere cities.
+Set in the Twin Cities of Minneapolis and St. Paul, the University of Minnesota and its students can experience the exciting and diverse culture of two of America's premier cities.
 The Twin Cities are renowned for their quality of life, outdoor recreation spaces, diverse culture, and much more!
 Learn more about the Twin Cities and the University's place in them through the resources below.

 University of Minnesota Twin Cities Location